montaser112/hello_world/README.md

 hi there,
-im montaser i am a student and im look for some new learning.
+im montaser i am a student and im looking for some new learning.